WRIGH7Y/qb-burgershot/README.md

 Original Creator: [Github Link](https://github.com/Zach488/qb-burgershot)

-Also YOU NEED qb-target for this to work, I have removed the 3D floating text, It's messy  I might add an alternative option later but for now it is what it is.

 If YOU find any issues let me know and i will fix them asap.
 I tried to test/cover everything but you know how it be.
 UnknØwn#9219

 ## Preview